DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

 ### Motivation & Constraints

 The capabilities implemented using the building blocks of this trust architecture must scale from an individual, to an organization, to a State, and ultimately to a Global context.
-It should enable participation by an entity in digital transactions without requiring a centralized trust registry or public key directory, new Certificate Authorities, changes to DNS infrastructure, or changes to browser trust store governance processes.
+It should enable participation by an entity in digital transactions without requiring a centralized trust registry or public key directory, new CAs, changes to DNS infrastructure, or changes to browser trust store governance processes.

 ### Trusted identifiers